akissa/baruwa-vagrant/README.md

 * DIGITAL_OCEAN_REGION - defaults to Frankfurt 1
 * DIGITAL_OCEAN_SIZE - defaults to 4GB

+## SSH Keys

+Generate an SSH key pair for use by the plugin.

+    ssh-keygen -t rsa -b 4096 -f ~/.ssh/digital_ocean_rsa

 ## Run

-After configuration you should run the following command to setup the VPS.
+After generating the ssh key pair, you should run the following command to setup the VPS.

+    export DIGITAL_OCEAN_TOKEN="your digital ocean token"
     vagrant up --provider=digital_ocean

 After the VPS has been setup you can login and proceed with